Viper (Six Flags Great Adventure): Queue

 Guests passed underneath the entrance sign and entered a western-themed desert.
 This area featured many props, such as a well, cacti, wagons and more.
 Along the way, guests walked past a village with shade.
 Between 1997 and 1998, the site was home to a comedy show called The Legend of Venom Gulch, which would entertain guests while waiting in line.
 This show utilized the set pieces of the ghost town as backdrop and props for the show with a set of steps from the second floor, where actors could enter and exit the stage area.
 Guests then approached the station, which resembled an abandoned Spanish church complete with buttressed walls, arched windows and a bell tower.
 It featured state-of-the-art technology with a special elevator adjacent to the entrance stairs, making the ride handicapped accessible.
 The placement of the elevator meant guests with disabilities could then wait on the regular queue line.
-The train shed featured the exact same exterior as the station.
-Once guests climbed a set of stairs, they entered the station and boarded the ride.
+The train shed featured the same exterior as the station.
+Once guests climbed a set of stairs, they entered the station, which was split into loading and unloading sections.
+Finally, guests boarded the ride.

 In 1999, a portion of the original queue line was taken over by Rodeo Stampede, a Breakdance ride by German manufacturer HUSS.
-The area was no longer needed as the popularity of Viper had significantly plunged.
+The area was no longer needed as the popularity of Viper had decreased.